Real-to-Sim: Predicting Residual Errors of Robotic Systems with Sparse Data using a Learning-based Unscented Kalman Filter: Related Works

-A hybrid approach (between using real-world and simulated data) exists through domain adaptation methods. \cite{sim_real_adapt} achieves desired manipulation tasks by learning a policy on the real robot through collection of unlabeled real-world images, which are then employed along with simulated images to adapt the policy (effectively decreasing the number of real-world data required).
+A hybrid approach (between using real-world and simulated data) exists through domain adaptation methods. \cite{sim_real_adapt} achieves desired manipulation tasks by learning a policy on the real robot through a collection of unlabeled real-world images, which are then employed along with simulated images to adapt the policy (effectively decreasing the number of real-world data required).
 However, while \cite{sim_real_adapt} does not improve the simulator itself during the learning process, \cite{auto_sim_real} does improve the simulator by matching reality and reduces (over time) the need for real-world data.
-Although this hybrid approach has been used with success, it requires a careful and often times complex procedure for generating new simulation data, and the agent's policy may struggle to learn if the distribution of the simulation parameters grow too large \cite{sim_real_adapt,learning_task_error}.
-Thus, while RL has made significant progress in the field of sim-to-real applications, resolving real-world data sparsity along with generalizing the training process across environments/robots remains a consistent issue.
+Although this hybrid approach has been used with success, it requires a careful and at times complex procedure for generating new simulation data, and the agent's policy may struggle to learn if the distribution of the simulation parameters grow too large \cite{sim_real_adapt,learning_task_error}.
+Thus, while RL has made significant progress in handling the error associated with the real and simulated robot model, resolving real-world data sparsity along with generalizing the training process across environments/robots remains a consistent issue.

 Another approach is to apply methods of system identification and Bayesian optimization, such as in \cite{bayesian_calib} which use prior knowledge of the system.
 These works typically only account for geometric parameters and do not consider non-linearities that arise from kinematic chains and noise in system propagation (although these methods benefit from being applicable on the real world directly without learning requirements).
 Further, to achieve the accuracy required in the task-relevant state-space domain, non-geometric errors need to be accounted for including friction, temperature, and compliance which is difficult and potentially infeasible to model without learning-based methods \cite{robot_accuracy_kinematic,sim_real_real_sim}.